Looking for fun writing prompts to spark your kids’ creative thinking? Well, then keep on reading.

 Historical Writing Prompts for Kids

-Writing stories about history can be a fun way for kids to learn some basic historical facts and events.
+Writing stories about history can be a fun way for older kids, to learn some basic historical facts and events.
 Use these writing prompts to walk them through time in a way they can enjoy.

 A book writing template may come in handy here as well.
 History can be complicated and confusing.
 It might be beneficial to have some information laid out in a structured way.

-- Imagine everything in a historical museum comes to life one night.
+- Imagine everything in a historical museum coming to life one night.
 What happens?

 - If you could have a conversation with one person from the past, who would it be?